alec202/CalorieTrackerVanilla/README.md

 # Next Steps
 - [ X ] Pick a color scheme
 - [ X ] Center the login container box
+- [ ] make the submit button bigger and in the center
+- [ ] add margin top for the forgot password link
+- [ ] Reduce the margin between the username input box and the Log in text
-- [ ] Change the password and username placeholder to
+- [ ] Change the password and username placeholder to Username or password? instead of an example?
 - [ ] update the backgroun of the login container box and the background of the body element so it looks more "modern"
 - [ ] Change the forgot password button to be a text link instead of a normal button and put the textdirectly underneath the password input box.
 See Microsoft account login example.